How do you fill in your chronological register and transmit it to the Trackdéchets platform (RNDTS) ?

 - Operators of soil treatment and reclamation facilities

-Obligations relating to transmission to RNDTS
+Obligations related to transmission to the Trackdéchets platform (RNDTS) :

 Penalties for non-compliance

-In the event of a repeat offence or failure to comply, the criminal penalty can extend to up to 2 years’ imprisonment and a €75,000 fine.
+In the event of a repeat offense or failure to comply, the criminal penalty may be extended to up to two years’ imprisonment and a fine of €75,000.

 Other questions